-Pompe Disease is a rare (approximately 1 in 40,000 births), inherited condition.
-It is considered a lysosomal storage disorder because people with Pompe have lysosomes (the recycling center of each cell) that cannot break down certain types of complex sugars.
-Pompe Disease is caused by mutations in a gene that makes an enzyme called acid alpha-1, 4-glugosidase (GAA) or acid maltase.
+Pompe disease is caused by mutations in a gene that makes an enzyme called acid alpha-1, 2-glugosidase (GAA) or acid maltase.
 Normally, the body uses GAA to break down glycogen, a stored form of sugar used for energy.
-The GAA gene is responsible for making this enzyme.
-Without the proper function of GAA, glycogen that enters into the lysosome is not broken down, but continues to build up and disrupts the functioning of cells.
-Excessive amounts of lysosomal glycogen accumulate everywhere in the body, but the cells of the heart and skeletal muscles are the most seriously affected.
+Without the right amount of GAA, glycogen that enters the lysosome doesn’t break down.
+Instead, it builds up and disrupts cell function.
+This happens throughout the body but can really impact heart and skeletal muscles the most.